thebigfilecom/bigfile-js/README.md

 Bigfile JS is the JavaScript/TypeScript SDK for interacting with the Bigfile network and uploading data to the permaweb.
 It works in latest browsers and Node JS.

-> **Notes:**
-> 1. If you are planning to upload large batches of data transactions to the Bigfile network, it is strongly advised that you use [@DHA-Team/ArBundles](https://github.com/DHA-Team/arbundles) instead of transactions with Bigfile.js.
-You can read about bundles and their advantages on the [Arwiki](https://arwiki.wiki/#/en/bundles).
-> 2. When working with NodeJS a minimum version of 18+ is required.
-Bun/Deno not currently working.

 - [Bigfile JS](#bigfile-js)
   - [Installation](#installation)
     - [NPM](#npm)